-The Group has appointed a Compliance Manager and established a Risk Committee comprised of independent non-executive directors to oversee the compliance framework and our preparation for authorisation.
-Our non-executive directors have extensive experience with the regulatory requirements of the FCA and its predecessors and provide the Group with valuable support and insight into the new regime.
+The Group has appointed a head of compliance and established a risk committee comprised of independent Non-Executive Directors to oversee the Group's compliance framework.
+Our Non-Executive Directors have extensive experience with the regulatory requirements of the FCA and its predecessors and provide the Group with valuable support and insight into the new regime.